tc39/proposal-temporal/meetings/agenda-minutes-2019-09-10.md

 DE: Did you talk about being an object without the Civil prefix?

-PD: Yes; the Civil prefix has been dropped since they are in the Temporal namespace: Temporal.Date, Temporal.DateTime, etc.
+PD: Yes; the Civil prefix has been dropped since they are in the Temporal namespace: Temporal.PlainDate, Temporal.PlainDateTime, etc.

 PD: On ZonedDateTime, we removed withZone, since it is ambiguous about whether it keeps the Instant or the DateTime form.
 So now you have to be explicit.